Baldurans/tssql/README.md

 # Error checking

-As typescript errors can be sometimes cryptic for complex cases, there are lots of simplified errors used by this library to make understanding where the flaw is easier.
+As typescript errors can be sometimes cryptic for complex cases, there are lots of simplified errors used by this library to make understanding where the issue is easier.

 ----
 Can't add columns with same name multiple times to the query